Fall in Love with Yours Truly by Abby Jimenez

 Plot

-The author masterfully balances lighthearted romance with heavier issues such as organ donation, social anxiety, and chronic illness.
+The author balances lighthearted romance with heavier issues such as organ donation, social anxiety, and chronic illness.

 Her personal connections to these issues, which she highlights in the author’s note, really bring the book to life and make it even more relevant and poignant.